Y-Less/inprogressfiles/open.mp/pawn-lang/chapters/02-A-tutorial-introduction.md

 As an aside, many desktop application use conversions to and from
-Julian Day numbers (or varieties of it) to conveniently calculate the number of days between to dates or to calculate the date that is 90 days from now —for example.
+Julian Day numbers (or varieties of it) to conveniently calculate the number of days between to dates or to calculate the date that is 90 days from now —for example.---

-##### 16 ♙ A tutorial introduction

----

 ### • Rational numbers